18 Aug: How to use your unique character to market:

 The peace, quiet, sacredness of game walking free, the wonder of walking between plants internationally unique and believing that this is worth protecting at all costs.

-Co-Owners Pieter & Elsofie Pitout decided to choose to rather dream, than follow.
+Co-Owners Pieter & Elsofie Pitout decided to choose to rather a dream than follow.
 Daring to believe, rather than the slavery of an ordinary life.
 A really tough journey that took every once of determination and will they could muster.
 But 100% worth it.

 Come look for yourself what nature can do for you!